Potaot/pico_morse/README.md

 # pico_morse

-morse code with a raspberry pi pico!
+morse code with a raspberry pi pico using its internal led(GP25)